7 grand hotels with deep railroad roots

 Though Canada has a slightly different railway-hotel history, lavish château-inspired hotels built by railroad companies started popping up there during the same period.

-Fortunately for travelers today, some of the railroad hotels across the U.S. and Canada are still taking reservations:
+Fortunately for travelers today, some of the railroad hotels across the United States and Canada are still taking reservations:

 1. Grand Hotel, Mackinac Island, Michigan